 # Know your business customer, how hard can it be?

 Processes for onboarding a business online are a bit more complex and challenging than regular B2C onboarding, but the basics are the same and there are many similarities to learn from and take advantage of.
-Automated business onboarding is, for many, a new way of working and there are challenges, both for early adopters, breaking new grounds and for late bloomers, but market expectations are clear.
-As a business you need to keep up and develop processes for digital onboarding, where effectiveness is key.
-A majority of your business customers expects a smooth, fast, flawless and secure online onboarding experience.
+Automated business onboarding is, for many, a new way of working.
+There are challenges for early adopters, those breaking new grounds and for late bloomers, but market expectations are clear.
+As a business, you need to keep up and develop processes for digital onboarding, where effectiveness is key.
+The majority of your business customers expect a smooth, fast, flawless and secure online onboarding experience.

 # Willingness to invest is fundamental

 Research shows that there is a willingness among companies to spend money and invest in digital solutions that can handle business onboarding.
-Research also shows that it is wise to make these investments, rather sooner than later.
-Not only will it save huge amounts of both money and time, but you will also, most likely, keep your business customer and your relationship will thrive.
-If you neglect to go digital, your business customer might take their business elsewhere.
-That is unfortunately the harsh truth.
+Research also shows that it's wise to make these investments sooner rather than later.
+Not only will this save huge amounts of time and money, but you will most likely keep your business customers and your relationships will thrive.
+If you neglect to go digital, your business customers might take their business elsewhere.
+This is unfortunately the harsh truth.